QingyangKong/Chainlink-bootcamp-day1/README.md

-# Chainlink-bootcamp
+# Chainlink-bootcamp-day1
-This the sample codes for Chainlink bootcamp
-In day 1 of the bootcamp, you will compelete the NFT smart contract that allows minter to mint NFT randomly.
+This the sample codes for Chainlink 2-day bootcamp day1 In day 1 of the bootcamp, you will compelete the NFT smart contract that allows minter to mint NFT randomly.

 ## Instructions